Owner of Stephen’s Green properties ‘not in a good place’

 Advice

-Mr Mohan approached his father-in-law, Mr Anderson, for advice on funding to refinance the loan as Laucestown had appointed a receiver over the assets.
+Mr Mohan approached his father-in-law, Mr Anderson, for advice on funding to refinance the loan as Launceston had appointed a receiver over the assets.

-Under the agreement Dunbridge had with Laucestown, Dunbridge was “placed squarely at financial risk” and action had to be taken.
+Under the agreement Dunbridge had with Launceston, Dunbridge was “placed squarely at financial risk” and action had to be taken.